 4) If my legs and lower back are all flat, what do my lower ribs feel like in the front?
 Are they poking out?
 Even a bit?
 If so, then your psoa are sneaky but they are still too tight.

 How high?
 If your hamstrings came up off the ground, bolster yourself at the point where they rose up.
 If they didn’t, start by giving yourself 5-8 inches of bolstering and see how that works for you.
 You’re going to lie down with the bolster under your head and shoulders.
 The edge should be right around the bottom of the shoulder blades (the bra strap, the bro strap, or the spot where you’d wear a heart rate monitor).

 It can be helpful to put a nice warm heavy folded blanket onto your lower ribs.
-Rest there for 5-10 minutes or so – you can do more if you like, and you can also stay there until you actually notice your psoas release completely (however for some of us this might take about a year, so if this is you, don’t fret, you’ll get there in time).
-Where is there?
+Rest there for 5-10 minutes or so – you can do more if you like, and you can also stay there until you actually notice your psoas muscles release completely (however for some of us this might take about a year, so if this is you, don’t fret, you’ll get there in time).
 Ideally, you’ll want to end up looking a bit like this:

 But if not, don’t worry about it – you’re going to redo the test and notice if anything has changed.
-If your hamstrings are closer to the ground or if you have less arch in your back, then your psoa have begun to release!
+If your hamstrings are closer to the ground or if you have less arch in your back, then your psoas muscles have begun to release!
 If not, then be patient – this can take time, and you’ll get there eventually.

 Pretty much everyone needs this, on a daily basis!
 If you give it a go, let me know what you think!
-I used to hate having to lie there and do nothing, and now it is one of my favorites (and only takes about 2 minutes, as my psoa are now well trained!)
+I used to hate having to lie there and do nothing, and now it is one of my favourites (and only takes about 2 minutes, as my psoas muscles are now well trained!)